Feedback is on everybody’s lips these days.

 Even when customers complain about your business, you can find a valuable resource in it and make the most out of it.
 There are many ways you can collect user feedback, from questionnaires, phone calls or emails, to integrated widgets that will get you the feedback with a single click.

-Types of Customer Feedback That Businesses Can Make Use Of
+Types of Customer and User Feedback That Businesses Can Make Use Of

 In order to get feedback, you need to know your audience and how to properly ask for it.
 You can use a formal or informal approach and you can get a positive or negative reply.